 - Equipment grants support the development of sophisticated and sometimes one-of-a-kind instrumentation at institutions with active research programs in quantum materials.

-- Rapid response grants support projects that are exceptionally timely and have very high potential impact.
+- Rapid response grants support projects that are exceptionally timely and have a very high potential impact.
 These projects may include experimental tests of novel important theoretical concepts and innovative, unconventional research endeavors that are unlikely to be supported through traditional funding channels due to their high-risk nature.

-Scientific and technical scope of this call for ideas
+The scientific and technical scope of this call for ideas

 Candidates are invited to submit ideas in one of the two categories:

-If your idea is relevant to both grant categories, please use the following guideline: if your estimated budget would allocate more than 50 percent of the funds toward equipment acquisition, choose the Equipment grant category; if equipment acquisition presents 50 percent or less of the estimated budget, choose the rapid response category.
+If your idea is relevant to both grant categories, please use the following guideline: if your estimated budget would allocate more than 50 percent of the funds toward equipment acquisition, choose the equipment grant category; if equipment acquisition presents 50 percent or less of the estimated budget, choose the rapid response category.

 The classes of materials of interest to EPiQS are:

-- Strongly correlated systems, including but not limited to high-Tc and other unconventional superconductors, Mott insulators, heavy fermion systems, multiferroics and correlated oxide heterostructures;
+- Strongly correlated systems, including but not limited to high-Tc and other unconventional superconductors, Mott insulators, heavy fermion systems, multiferroics, and correlated oxide heterostructures;

 - Frustrated magnets and other solids exhibiting exotic magnetic behavior;